ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 When using arrays, the programmer must take special care to avoid runtime errors, which can be caused by a number of factors.

-Index " + index + " out of bounds, array size is " + size
+Index " + index + " out of bounds, array size is " + size ► Index " + index + " is out of bounds.
+Array size is " + size

-Can not modify na array
+Can not modify na array ► Cannot modify a `na` array

 Reaching maximum size of the array.
-Maximum size is 100000 (Array is too large.
-Maximum size is 100000)
+Maximum size is 100000 ► Array is too large.
+Maximum size is 100000

 Cannot create an array with a negative size

-Can not call pop() if array is empty
+Can not call pop() if array is empty ► Cannot call `pop()` if array is empty

 Index 'from' should be less than index 'to'

-Index out of bounds
+Index out of bounds ► Index is out of bounds

 ═══════════════════════ JUNK ═════════════════════════